-Each year RCI members from across North America and abroad gather to participate in over 25 hours education covering the latest techniques and technologies in building envelope design, repair, and maintenance.
+Each year RCI members from across North America and abroad gather to participate in over 25 hours of education covering the latest techniques and technologies in building envelope design, repair, and maintenance.

 RCI Continuing Educational Credit

-All registered attendees will receive Continuing Educational Hours (CEHs) based on hourly attendance at educational programs and trade show.
+All registered attendees will receive Continuing Educational Hours (CEHs) based on hourly attendance at educational programs and the trade show.

 AIA Continuing Educational Credit

 Educational presentations are registered to provide Learning Units for AIA members.
 Programs will provide 1.0 LU per hour of attendance and qualify for Health Safety Welfare (HSW) credit.

 Attendees will earn 2.0 CEHs for spending up to four hours on the trade show floor.
 Attendees who spend more than four hours at the trade show will receive 3.0 CEHs.

 Litigation Support Services for Building Envelope Experts

 This auxiliary seminar is specifically designed for building envelope experts who provide litigation support services.
 It was developed by an experienced construction attorney who has litigated several building envelope-related cases and a building envelope expert with extensive experience in litigation support.
 Using case histories, the seminar will provide an overview of the construction litigation process and construction claim types.
 The presenters will discuss the stages of litigation, the role of an expert, how he or she can make or break a case, and the important attributes of a building envelope expert.
 The presenters will cover typical challenges facing building envelope experts, such as document management and attribution of damages.
 They will also cover the “do’s” and “don’ts” of testifying in various venues.

 Kamran Farahmandpour, FRCI, RRC, RWC, REWC, RBEC, PE, FNAFE, CCS, CCCA | Building Technology Consultants, Inc., Arlington Heights, IL